ballerina-platform/ballerina-dev-website/learn/get-started/write-a-graphql-api-with-ballerina.md

 As the `Query` type is completed now, define the `Mutation` type using remote methods.

-To define a remote method to add an entry to the data source, add the code below to the API template file (i.e., `main.bal`).
+To define a remote method to add an entry to the data source, add the code below to the `service.bal` file.

 ```ballerina
 remote function add(CovidEntry entry) returns CovidData {